MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_door_interact.md

 `minecraft:behavior.door_interact` allows an entity to interact with doors.

 > [!CAUTION]
-> `minecraft:behavior.door_interact` is not currently used by any entities within Minecraft:Bedrock Edition.
+> `minecraft:behavior.door_interact` is not currently used by any entities within Minecraft: Bedrock Edition.

 ## Example